lukemunsch/rwbyQuiz/README.md

-I have built on and adapted the code to fix the issues with my own quiz.
-The main video I used was James Q Quick's video on youtube, https://www.youtube.com/watch?v=zZdQGs62cR8 is the video for fixing the issues I had with my quiz code.

 I did have a few issues with a pop-up modal that failed to appear and disappear with the clicking of certain elements but another user called Dean Andrejevic was able to assist me.
 Together we were able to resolve the issue and made the modals appear as necessary.

 I was also having trouble with my lifeline icons not disappearing - and then once they did, not reappearing when the quiz restarted - and together with my mentor, Chris Quinn, I was able to adapt my code and identify the issues with targeting my specific elements and then making sure the elements were styled correctly in the start game function.
 The code i finally managed to come up with was:

     let loseLife = document.body.querySelector(`.lifeline[data-life="${lifeLost}"]`);
     loseLife.setAttribute('style', 'display:none');

-}

 The images I have used for my site were found through google searches for specific logos/icons/images:
 - The larger main logo is from https://geekdad.com/wp-content/uploads/2015/10/RWBYLogo.png,